Who Needs Orthognathic Surgery?

 Technology and Orthognathic Surgery

-If you are a candidate for Corrective Jaw Surgery, Dr. Forfar will work closely with your dentist and orthodontist during your treatment.
+If you are a candidate for Corrective Jaw Surgery, our oral surgery specialists will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional and healthy dental-facial relationship.

 When obstructive sleep apnea occurs, the tongue is sucked against the back of the throat.
 This blocks the upper airway and air flow stops.
 When the oxygen level in the brain becomes low enough the sleeper partially awakens, the obstruction in the throat clears and the flow of air starts again, usually with a loud gasp.